teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, L. Liang, and W. Sun.
 2020. *Computer Methods in Applied Mechanics and Engineering*. [[Link](https://www.sciencedirect.com/science/article/pii/S0045782520305879)]

-D. Anisotropic failure criteria and probabilistic failure metric of the aortic wall
+D. Anisotropic failure criterion and probabilistic failure metric of the aortic wall
 ------
+We developed a fiber-based failure criterion and a probabilistic and anisotropic failure index for aortic tissues.
+The new failure criterion was specifically proposed to capture the ansiotropy of the failure properties.
+Since there is no way to obatin *in vivo* wall strength, we developed a probabilistic failure metric to incorporate the uncertainties of the wall strength distributions.
+These novel failure models can be used for noninvasive risk assessment of ascending thoracic aortic aneurysm.

 D1.
 A novel anisotropic failure criterion with distributed fiber orientations.
 * We proposed a novel stress-based anisotropic failure criterion with dispersed fiber orientations.
 In the new failure criterion, the overall failure metric is computed by using angular integration (AI) of failure metrics in all directions.
 Affine rotations of fiber orientations due to finite deformation are taken into account in an anisotropic hyperelastic constitutive model.